Freshcare – GFSI

 What are the changes to Freshcare for GFSI benchmarking?

-The GFSI benchmark will also mean changes for our certification bodies in areas such as auditor competency, audit scheduling and management of corrective actions.
+The GFSI benchmark process also means changes for our certification bodies in areas such as auditor competency, audit scheduling and management of corrective actions.

 The Freshcare office has also been required to update our internal management systems and operating procedures to meet GFSI requirements.